 In fact, I’m hoping to plan another trip in a few months as the weather warms – it’s rare I go to the same destination twice!
 But the wintertime was so beautiful, I’d love to experience the differences in the summer first hand.
 Here’s some of the pros and cons when planning a trip to Iceland in the summer or the winter.

 Need a few more tips?
 Here’s some other great insights to Iceland you should know before you go!
+And just in case, a few more off the beaten track ideas while exploring Iceland.

 Guess how many other people I saw while driving through Iceland in January?
 NONE.
 Well, pretty much – I think we passed a car every hour or so.
 I don’t know if you can get that isolated feeling in the summer, where you feel alone and alive all at once.
 The Iceland hotels were also sparse with guests and we often had pool and hot tub areas to ourselves!
 I’m not sure if rates were particularly more reasonable though (Iceland is VERY expensive).
 But loads of people like to travel to Iceland to meet others and be in the center of the action.
 Summer might be better for that style of travel.